sterlingbaldwin/acme_processflow/README.md

 * If you plan on using the transfer mechanism, the system will have to be attached to a [Globus DTN](https://fasterdata.es.net/data-transfer-tools/globus/)

-# Usage
+# Usage<a name="usage"></a>

-    usage: workflow.py [-h] [-c CONFIG] [-d] [-s STATE] [-n] [-r] [-l LOG] [-u]
+    usage: workflow.py [-h] [-c CONFIG] [-v] [-d] [-s STATE] [-n] [-r] [-l LOG] [-u] [-m]

     optional arguments:
       -h, --help            show this help message and exit -c CONFIG, --config CONFIG
                             Path to configuration file
-    -d, --debug           Run in debug mode
+      -v, --debug           Run in debug mode
+      -d, --daemon          Run in daemon mode
       -s STATE, --state STATE
                             Path to a json state file
       -n, --no-ui           Turn off the GUI
-    -r, --dry-run         Do all setup, but dont submit jobs -l LOG, --log LOG     Path to logging output file -u, --no-cleanup      Dont perform pre or post run cleanup.
+      -r, --dry-run         Do all setup, but dont submit jobs -l LOG, --log LOG     Path to logging output file -u, --no-cleanup      Don't perform pre or post run cleanup.
 This will leave all run scripts in place
+      -m, --no-monitor      Don't run the remote monitor or move any files over globus

 *NOTE*
 When running in GUI mode, resizing the window is discouraged.
 Although there is some checking for window resizes, the likely outcome will be a hard crash.
+This is a known bug.

-# Configuration
+# Configuration<a name="config"></a>
 ## Global
 * output_path: A path to the output directory
 * data_cache_path: an empty local directory for holding raw model output